TedHusted/awake/awake.md/awake.md

 “Gillian …” Peter interrupts gently, standing up and taking her hands in his.
 “You and I have had neural links since college.
 Kids start younger now.
 Some parents are chipping six year olds with GPS. — If you’re concerned about the implant, we could start Julie on a BCI headset.”

 Jill uncrosses her arms, “No, we don’t have to go that far.
-I know it’s a simple out-patient procedure, covered by our health plan, and we can have the nurse practitioner handle it at the doctor’s office.”
+I know it’s a simple out-patient procedure, covered by our health plan.
+We can have the nurse practitioner handle it at the doctor’s office.”

 Peter continues, “You’ve given lectures on how to integrate SI into human lives responsibly.
 You’ve written protocols for ethical SI use.
 You’ve spent years making sure our technology is safe.
 You can guide her through it.
 You will guide her through it.”